capt-meelo/capt-meelo.github.io/about.md

 permalink: /about/
 ---

-I am an infosec guy who's always trying to learn new things, gain new knowledge, and share them to others.
+I always try to learn new things, gain new knowledge, and share them to others.
 I'm very interested in the field of penetration testing and exploit development.
 <br/>

 ### Certifications